edlangley/inventory-webapp/README.md

 That last command will also tell you the default user name and password to log in to the site :-)

-Lastly, add or remove admin users as desired:
+Add or remove admin users as desired:

 	mysql> INSERT INTO admin_users (user_name,password) VALUES ('newadminuser','newpassword');
 	mysql> DELETE FROM admin_users WHERE user_name='bob';

+Lastly, the title of the site displayed on most pages can be changed by editing site_title.php.

 Usage
 -----
 Browse to index.php, enter a username and password from the admin_users table.
-After successful login you will see a table with adverts in it.
+After successful login you will see a table with the items in it.
 From there, use of the site is all fairly self explanatory.